MrSn0wy/TeleportCommands/README.md

 ### Want to help?

-#### You can create a Translation file so other people can use the mod in their native language
+1. You can create a translation file so other people can use the mod in their native language: [translations.md](./common/src/main/resources/assets/teleport_commands/lang/translations.md)

-1. Clone the repository
+#### Notes

-2. Go to `common/src/main/resources/assets/teleport_commands/lang/`
+Colors:
-3. Go [here](https://minecraft.wiki/w/Language) and pick the in-game locale code for the language you want to translate
+- Green = When something succeeds and an action will happen
-4. Copy `en_us.toml` and paste it in a new file called `[in-game locale code here].toml`
+- Aqua = When something needs attention
-5. Translate the file
+- White = When something is done
-6. Submit a pull request with your translation :D!
+- Red = When something fails